-We find this condition by first exploring bipartite systems with different system sizes and using the fact that such a system has the number of flat bands equal to the difference in the size of the subsystems [12], thus establishing a sufficient (but not necessary) condition to have flat bands.
+We find this condition by first exploring bi-partite systems with different system sizes and using the fact that such a system has the number of flat bands equal to the difference in the size of the subsystems [13], thus establishing a sufficient (but not necessary) condition to have flat bands.
 We then perform a Hilbert-space projection to project out the smaller subsystem, and we show that the larger subsystem will necessarily have flat bands.
-We explicitly demonstrate that our earlier parameterization of the Kagomé lattice and also some cases discussed earlier in the literature [49] are a special case of this projection prescription.
+We explicitly demonstrate that our earlier parameterization of the Kagomé lattice and also some cases discussed earlier in the literature are a special case of this projection prescription.

-We also identify a symmetry associated with the bipartite system (and not the projected systems), which, when broken, isolates the flat band in the main system and its projected subsystems.
-We refer to this as a path-exchange symmetry with respect to a property which is the set ratios of the paths (in this case hoppings) from different components of one subsystem to the other.
-If this set of ratios is the same for two atoms of the larger subsystem, then the whole system is said to have an exchangeable path between the subsystems.
-We show that the number of exchangeable paths directly controls the degree of degeneracy of the flat band with other dispersive bands.
-This more fundamental symmetry can map to spatial symmetries like mirror and inversion under special conditions and does not necessarily translate to something simple in the projected system and probably explains why there exist so many different attempts to understand the origin of the flat band in various systems.
+We also identify a novel path-exchange symmetry associated with the bipartite system (and not the projected systems), which, when broken, isolates the flat band.
+The path refers to the various ways of hopping from the components of one subsystem to those of the other.
+As long as there exists two identical paths to hop between the subsystems, the flat band remains degenerate with other dispersive bands.
+This symmetry can map to spatial symmetries like mirror and inversion under special conditions, but the path-exchange is the most fundamental one.
+This symmetry does not necessarily translate to something simple in the projected system and probably explains why there exist so many different attempts to understand the origin of the flat band in various systems.
 We then relax the bipartite condition in the subsystem that is being projected out and show that our main results still hold.

 We also apply our prescription to the Lieb and Dice lattices and demonstrate the existence of other lattice structures where flat bands are present and can be isolated by breaking the path-exchange symmetry.
 In none of these cases where we isolate the flat band do we break time-reversal symmetry as was required in the staggered flux technique of Ref.
-[42].
+[43].
 Finally, as an application of our prescription, we are able to present scenarios where the hexagonal lattice (such as Graphene) or the chequerboard-like square lattice could also have a flat band.
-Since our prescription includes carrying out projections from a nn model, we believe that this prescription should be amenable to realization in photonic lattices and circuit QED systems [54-56].
+Since our prescription includes carrying out projections from a nn model, we believe that this prescription should be amenable to realization in photonic lattices and circuit QED systems [53-55].